AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/copy-modules-or-scenarios.md

       If you are working on the scenario in the [The scenario editor in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-editor.md), click the left arrow ![](assets/exit-editing-arrow.png) near the upper-left corner of the window.

-1. Right click **Options** at the upper-right of the page.
+1. Right click **[!UICONTROL Options]** at the upper-right of the page.
-1. Select **Clone**.
+1. Select **[!UICONTROL Clone]**.
 1. (Optional) Enter a name for the new scenario.
-1. (Optional) Enable **Keep the states of any new modules the same as those being duplicated** to ensure that the copied scenario also includes information about the most recent records processed by the original scenario.
+1. (Optional) Enable **[!UICONTROL Keep the states of any new modules the same as those being duplicated]** to ensure that the copied scenario also includes information about the most recent records processed by the original scenario.
 1. Click **[!UICONTROL Save]** to create the scenario.

 ## Copy a scenario by using blueprints

 Scenario blueprints represent the arrangement, mapping, and field values of a given scenario at a given point in time.
 You can export a scenario blueprint into a JSON file on your computer, then import it when creating a new scenario.
 Scenarios imported from a scenario blueprint can be edited.

 A scenario blueprint represents the entire scenario.
-If you want to copy only certain modules from a scenario, see [[!UICONTROL Copy a module] or a group of modules](#copy-a-module-or-a-group-of-modules) in this article.
+If you want to copy only certain modules from a scenario, see [Copy a module or a group of modules](#copy-a-module-or-a-group-of-modules) in this article.

 >[!NOTE]
 >